SaboorSohaib/Budget-tracker/README.md

 # 📖 Rails Capstone <a name="about-project"></a>

-> Budget Tracker is a web application that allows users to add categories and add expenses to the  transactions.
+> Budget Tracker is a user-friendly web application designed to help users effortlessly add categories and track expenses, providing a streamlined and efficient way to manage their financial transactions.

 ## 🛠 Built With <a name="built-with"></a>